What are the latest funding news in the EdTech market? (May 2026)

 How much did they raise?

-Qweebi raised $0.5M in this round.
+Qweebi raised $0.5M for this round.

 What round is it?